top of page

 AI Visibility Loop: the process through which AI systems repeatedly discover, retrieve, reuse, and reinforce explanations as they build confidence in sources over time.

-At AI Optimisation, we refer to this reinforcing process as the AI Visibility Loop.
+At AI Optimisation, we describe this process as the AI Visibility Loop.

 Why AI Systems Do Not Instantly Trust New Sources

-When a new article or website appears online, AI systems do not immediately treat it as a trusted source.
+When a new article or source appears on the web, AI does not immediately accept it as trustworthy.

 How AI Systems First Discover Content During Retrieval